Learning in the Flow of Work: A How-To Guide

-Owing to inefficiencies in the current training model, employees end up slotting learning into the important-but-not-urgent quadrant of Eisenhower’s 2×2 matrix.
-And they start avoiding traditional corporate learning solutions (such as the learning management systems).
+Due to inefficiencies in the current training model, employees slot learning into the important-but-not-urgent quadrant of Eisenhower’s 2×2 matrix.
+And they start avoiding traditional corporate learning solutions (such as learning management systems).

-As an L&D pro, the onus ends up falling on you to not just “train” employees but actually create an environment conducive to learning and improved productivity.
+As a learning and development professional, the onus falls on you to not just “train” employees but to create an environment conducive to learning and improved productivity.
 This would mean everything from rewarding employees for teaching others to adopting new learning tools that enable ‘learning in the flow of work’.

-In line with this belief, a research by O’Reilly shows that new hires were more likely to benefit from structured content.
-But as they grow (become experts) in their field, it would help for them to interact with unstructured content.
+In line with this belief, research by O’Reilly shows that new hires were more likely to benefit from structured content.
+But as they grow (become experts) in their field, it would help them interact with unstructured content.